Crowbar (circuit): Overview

-A crowbar circuit is distinct from a clamp in pulling, once triggered, the voltage below the trigger level, usually close to ground voltage.
+A crowbar circuit is distinct from a clamp in that, once triggered, it pulls the voltage below the trigger level, usually close to ground voltage.
 A clamp prevents the voltage from exceeding a preset level.
 Thus, a crowbar will not automatically return to normal operation when the overvoltage condition is removed; power must be removed entirely to allow the crowbar to return to its neutral state.

 An active crowbar is a crowbar that can remove the short circuit when the transient is over thus allowing the device to resume normal operation.
 Active crowbars use a transistor, gate turn off (GTO) thyristor or forced commutated thyristor instead of a thyristor to short the circuit.
 Active crowbars are commonly used to protect the frequency converter in the rotor circuit of doubly fed generators against high voltage and current transients caused by the voltage dips in the power network.
 Thus the generator can ride through the fault and quickly continue the operation even during the voltage dip.

 The advantage of a crowbar over a clamp is that the low holding voltage of the crowbar lets it carry higher fault current without dissipating much power (which could otherwise cause overheating).
 Also, a crowbar is more likely than a clamp to deactivate a device (by blowing a fuse or tripping a breaker), bringing attention to the faulty equipment.

 The term is also used as a verb to describe the act of short-circuiting the output of a power supply, or the malfunction of a CMOS circuit -- the PMOS half of a pair lingering in a near on-state when only its corresponding NMOS is supposed to be on (or the NMOS when the PMOS is supposed to be on) -- resulting in a near short-circuit current between supply rails.

 Applications

-High voltage crowbars are used for HV tube (Klystron and IOT) protection.
+High voltage crowbars are used for HV tube (klystron and IOT) protection.

 Many bench top power supplies have a crowbar circuit to protect the connected equipment.

 Microwave ovens often use a microswitch that acts as a crowbar circuit in the door latch assembly.
 This monitor switch will absolutely prevent the magnetron from being energized with the door open by short circuiting the mains supply to the magnetron.
 Applying power with the monitor switch closed will blow the main fuse and ruin the microswitch.